 Willy and Mortikai passed on the train to California, because it was bound for Colton.
 Apparently the Colton yard is notoriously hellish.
 The two of them had been traveling together for three weeks.
-They were an odd yard is notoriously neitsn.
-The two of them had been traveling together for three weeks.
 They were an odd couple.
 Willy was an Okie, blond and lanky, who obviously grew up riding the trains.
 Mortikai was the same age but big and loud; an aged hobo punk with the usual I've-been-punk-as-fuck-since-I-was-born-stories- but good ones.
 He had recently been released from jail for extreme eco-activism.
 The two of them knew every train hopper and crust punker there was.
 Mortikai's dog, Pascal, was also along for the ride.
 Mortikai was still recovering from a twisted ankle so they were only catching stopped trains.
 They worked as a team; Willy would scout out a good car, then Mortikai would pass up Pascal and climb on.
 They had a hobo story for every part of the country.
 This was supposed to be Mortikai's retirement run.